Sherlock Holmes: Honours

 The London Metropolitan Railway named one of its twenty electric locomotives deployed in the 1920s for Sherlock Holmes.
 He was the only fictional character so honoured, along with eminent Britons such as Lord Byron, Benjamin Disraeli, and Florence Nightingale.

 A number of London streets are associated with Holmes.
 York Mews South, off Crawford Street, was renamed Sherlock Mews, and Watson's Mews is near Crawford Place.
 The Sherlock Holmes is a public house in Northumberland Street in London which contains a large collection of memorabilia related to Holmes, the original collection having been put together for display in Baker Street during the Festival of Britain in 1951.

-In 2002, the Royal Society of Chemistry bestowed an honorary fellowship on Holmes for his use of forensic science and analytical chemistry in popular literature, making him (as of 2019) the only fictional character thus honoured.
-Holmes has been commemorated numerous times on a UK postage stamp issued by the Royal Mail, most recently in their August 2020 series to celebrate the Sherlock television series.
+In 2002, the Royal Society of Chemistry bestowed an honorary fellowship on Holmes for his use of forensic science and analytical chemistry in popular literature, making him (as of 2024) the only fictional character thus honoured.
+Holmes has been commemorated many times on UK postage stamps issued by the Royal Mail, most recently in their August 2020 series to celebrate the Sherlock television series.

 There are multiple statues of Sherlock Holmes around the world.
 The first, sculpted by John Doubleday, was unveiled in Meiringen, Switzerland, in September 1988.
 The second was unveiled in October 1988 in Karuizawa, Japan, and was sculpted by Yoshinori Satoh.
 The third was installed in Edinburgh, Scotland, in 1989, and was sculpted by Gerald Laing.
 In 1999, a statue of Sherlock Holmes in London, also by John Doubleday, was unveiled near the fictional detective's address, 221B Baker Street.
 In 2001, a sculpture of Holmes and Arthur Conan Doyle by Irena Sedlecká was unveiled in a statue collection in Warwickshire, England.
 A sculpture depicting both Holmes and Watson was unveiled in 2007 in Moscow, Russia, based partially on Sidney Paget's illustrations and partially on the actors in The Adventures of Sherlock Holmes and Dr. Watson.
 In 2015, a sculpture of Holmes by Jane DeDecker was installed in the police headquarters of Edmond, Oklahoma, United States.
 In 2019, a statue of Holmes was unveiled in Chester, Illinois, United States, as part of a series of statues honouring cartoonist E. C. Segar and his characters.
 The statue is titled "Sherlock & Segar", and the face of the statue was modelled on Segar.